On this dayJun 24, 2015

 The Confederacy was defeated by Union forces in 1865, ending a Civil War waged to preserve slavery.
 Much of the Southern – and then national – retelling of the history of the Civil War and the Confederacy took place through monuments and the organizations that formed to erect them.
 Around the turn of the 20th century, white Southerners installed monuments to the Confederacy across the South as part of a concerted effort to redeem their defeat and build cultural support for the re-establishment of white supremacy.

-Confederate symbols and monuments gained renewed prominence in the mid-twentieth century, as white supremacy and its supporters felt increasingly threatened by the growing civil rights movement.
+Confederate symbols and monuments gained renewed prominence in the mid-twentieth century, supporters of white supremacy felt increasingly threatened by the growing civil rights movement.
 Throughout the 1950s and 1960s, scores of new Confederate monuments were added to the Southern landscape, many in direct response to federal desegregation efforts.
 In 1955, one year after the Supreme Court struck down segregated public schools in Brown v.
 Board of Education, a bronze figure of Robert E. Lee was installed in front of then all-white Robert E. Lee High School in Montgomery, Alabama.
 A few months later, in its own act of defiance, the state of Georgia redesigned its state flag to include the Confederate battle flag.
 This is the modern heritage of Confederate iconography.

 Many Southern states continue to glorify these symbols of resistance to racial equality and resist efforts to honestly reflect on their origins.
 In recent years, Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia have passed “heritage” laws to shield Confederate monuments from growing public pressure to remove or relocate them.